-Who to entrust with the design of your pool project?
+Who should you hire to design your pool project?

-In the context of a global house/pool project, an architect can provide this service.
-However, few architects have the necessary expertise to design a bespoke pool.
+- In the context of a global house/pool project, an architect might be able to provide this service.
+Although few architects possess the necessary expertise to design a customized swimming pool,

 The plot of land